AMDmi3/opening_hours.js/README.md

 This project uses http://i18next.com/ for translation.

 Translations can be made in the file [js/i18n-resources.js][ohlib.js/i18n-resources.js].
 Just copy the whole English block, change the language code to the one you are adding and make your translation.
 You can open the [demo.html](/demo.html) to see the result of your work.
 To complete your localization add the translated language name to the other languages.
-Week and month names are translatated by [moment.js][moment-lib].
+Week and month names are translated by [moment.js][moment-lib].

 Note that this resource file does also provide the localization for the [opening_hours_map].
 This can also be tested by cloning the project and linking your modified opening_hours.js working copy to the opening_hours.js directory (after renaming it) inside the opening_hours_map project.
 Or just follow the installation instructions from the [opening_hours_map].

 ### Holidays

-Holidays can be added to the file [opening_hours.js][ohlib.opening_hours.js] as JavaScript Object notation.
+Holidays can be added to the file [opening_hours.js][ohlib.opening_hours.js] as JavaScript object notation.
 Have a look at the current definitions for [other holidays][ohlib.holidays].
 Please add the source for this information (in form of an URL) as comment.

 Please consider adding a test (with a time range of one year for example) to see if everything works as expected and to ensure that it will stay that way.
 See under [testing][ohlib.testing].